gustavo-nt/gustavo-nt/readme.md

 ### Hey!
 Welcome to my profile on Github

-My name is Gustavo Teixeira and i'm a Frontend Júnior developer.
+My name is Gustavo Teixeira and I'm a Frontend Júnior developer.

 - ✅ HTML / CSS / JavaScript / Bootstrap / C
-- 📕 Learning , React, Node.js, MySQL and Java
+- 📕 Learning , React, Node.js and MySQL
 - 📖 I have interest in Vue, React Native and Angular

 I also work as a developer frontend in [Allinsys](http://allinsys.com.br)